-The 108-page report, released publicly Thursday after first being posted online by Crosscut, includes several other serious findings against Shea.
+The 108-page report, first posted online Thursday by Crosscut, includes several other serious findings against Shea.

 Among them: that the Spokane Valley lawmaker took part in a group chat in 2017 where he “condoned violence and intimidation” of his political opponents, and offered to conduct background checks on them.